That’s a lot of little girls sharing the same name!

-Plenty of Penelopes answer to their full name, no nickname required, thanks.
+Plenty of Penelopes answer to their full name, no nickname required.

-Penny is the default, and has a sweet, vintage vibe.
+Penny is the default, a sweetly vintage choice.
 There’s The Beatles’ “Penny Lane” and The Rescuers little girl Penny.
 But Penny isn’t for everyone – and definitely isn’t the only option.

 Read on for eight unexpected nicknames for Penelope!

-Poppy – Poppy has been huge in the UK, but remains rarely heard in the US.
+Poppy has been huge in the UK, and climbing in the US, too.
 With the strong repeating ‘p’ sound, Poppy makes sense as an affectionate form of Penelope.

-Pepper – Between Iron Man and Annie, there have been plenty of prominent characters called Pepper.
+Between Iron Man and Annie, there have been plenty of prominent characters called Pepper.
 But like Cricket and Bootsy, Pepper doesn’t feel strongly connected to any single given name.
 Instead, Pepper is the feminine equivalent of Buddy or Junior.
-But if Pippa and Poppy are possible short forms of Penelope, it stands to reason that Penelope would work, too.
+But if Pippa and Poppy are possible short forms of Penelope, it stands to reason that Pepper would work, too.

-Posy – Polly always makes me think of Posy.
-Sweet, botanical Posy, quiet, literary Posy.
-This one is usually connected to Josephine, but just like the Polly/Mary link and Daisy/Margaret link and lots of other traditional pairings is less well known in our who-needs-a-formal-name age, Posy could just as easily link to Penelope.
+Polly always makes me think of Posy.
+Sweet, botanical Posy; quiet, literary Posy.
+This one is usually connected to Josephine, but traditional pairings are less well known in our who-needs-a-formal-name age.
+Posy could easily link to Penelope.
 It’s a stretch sound-wise, but then again, Posy for Josephine isn’t obvious, either.